Rheumatoid Arthritis Life Insurance Cover

 Other common tests used to support an RA diagnosis include the following:

-Erythrocyte sedimentation rate (ESR)This test shows the presence of inflammation in the body, showing the disease’s activity.
+Erythrocyte sedimentation rate (ESR).
+This test detects inflammation in the body, indicating the disease’s activity.

 Full blood count (FBC): About 80 percent of RA patients develop anaemia, a decrease in red blood cells that, when anaemic, cannot carry oxygen to the brain.
 This test also provides strong support.